Driving in Panama: What You Need to Know

 Because of the poor road conditions in different parts of the country, any rural driving should be tackled by a 4×4 car when at all possible.
 For what it’s worth, a 4×4 is required if you plan to drive to San Blas.

-If you cannot get a 4×4, then your next best option is choose a car with high clearance.
+If you cannot get a 4×4, then your next best option is to choose a car with high clearance.
 You’ll need it to tackle the bumpy roads and potholes.

 ⓘ TIP: Try to get a car with a covered trunk (boot).
 Hiding your luggage can be particularly wise to avoid the threat of theft when parking with your luggage on board.